 The next step is to do the know-yourself exercise.

-3) Threats - the habit you need to stop doing to help you move forward.
+- List your threats - the habit you need to stop doing to help you move forward.
 Things that are holding you back and preventing you from achieving your goal.
-Create a DO NOT DO LIST to remind you of what to stop doing to improve yourself.
+Create a DO NOT DO list to remind you of what to stop doing to improve yourself.

 Once you've completed the know-yourself exercise, you need to create your action plan.
 For each of your weaknesses, you need to create an action plan that enables you to improve yourself.
-The action must follow the SMART principle, SPECIFIC, MEASURABLE, ACTIONABLE, REALISTIC and Time-bound.
+The action must follow the SMART principles: SPECIFIC, MEASURABLE, ACTIONABLE, REALISTIC, and TIME-BOUND.
 Make sure to focus on incremental improvement.
-Once you've completed your plan.
-Take action and be decisive.
+Once you've completed your plan, take action and be decisive.
 Find an accountability partner.
 An accountability partner is a person who you meet twice a month; during the meeting you'll discuss your progress and track it.